shafy/shafyy/content/post/next-use-cases.md

 draft: false
 ---

-We're in the second wave virtual reality.
+We're in the second wave of virtual reality.

 People are trying to make VR happen since the 1960s.
 In the 1990s, a lot of people thought it's going to final happen.
 It didn't.
 The end of the first wave left a lot of investors, entrepreneurs and consumers distraught at VR.
 The well has been poisoned.